DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Preliminary

 \subsection{Diversity Challenges for RAG}

+We identify three key challenges that make it difficult for existing RAG systems to support diverse output in open-ended settings.

-\xhdr{C1: Single-Answer Bias} Existing RAG systems are optimized to produce reliable and accurate answers under a single-answer assumption~\cite{asai2024self, zhang2025rag}, which typically leads to low uncertainty across multiple generations~\cite{zharzhavsky2026bluff}, even less variation than the already highly homogenized underlying LLMs~\cite{soudani2025uncertainty}.
-However, this bias limits diversity in open-ended settings: LLMs tend to prioritize a narrow, high-confidence subset of contexts and ignore alternative yet plausible information~\cite{hu2025culinary}.
+\xhdr{C1: Single-Answer Bias} At the level of individual generations, existing RAG systems are optimized to produce reliable and accurate answers under the single-answer assumption~\cite{zhang2025rag}, which typically leads to low uncertainty~\cite{zharzhavsky2026bluff}, even less variation than LLMs that are already highly homogenized~\cite{soudani2025uncertainty}.
+This causes each response to prioritize a narrow, high-confidence subset of contexts and ignore alternative yet plausible information~\cite{hu2025culinary}.